wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-connect-to-redis-using-memcache-protocol.md

 Congratulations!
 The WordPress app now has a centralized in-memory cache to aid in increasing throughput.
 Remember, the Web Apps Memcache Shim can be used with any Memcache client regardless of programming language or application framework.
 To provide feedback or to ask questions about the Web Apps Memcache shim, post to [MSDN Forums][10] or [Stackoverflow][11].

->[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
+>[AZURE.NOTE] If you want to get started with Azure App Service before signing up for an Azure account, go to [Try App Service](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in App Service.
 No credit cards required; no commitments.

 ## What's changed
-* For a guide to the change from Websites to Azure see: [Azure and its impact on existing Azure Services](/documentation/services/web-sites/)
+* For a guide to the change from Websites to App Service see: [Azure App Service and its impact on existing Azure Services](/documentation/articles/app-service-changes-existing-services/)

 [0]: /documentation/articles/cache-dotnet-how-to-use-azure-redis-cache/#create-a-cache